Approximation Algorithm for Minimum Weight $(k,m)$-CDS Problem in Unit Disk Graph: Introduction

 \subsection{Our Contributions}

-Recall that for $k\geq 4$, whether $(k,m)$--MCDS on unit disk graph has a constant approximation is still unknown, even in the simpler case without weight.
-In this paper, we answer this open problem confirmatively by presenting a constant approximation algorithm for $(k,m)$--MWCDS (with weight), where $m\geq k$.
+Recall that for $k\geq 4$, whether $(k,m)$--MCDS on unit disk graphs has a constant approximation is still unknown, even in the simpler case without weight.
+In this paper, we answer this open problem confirmatively by presenting a constant approximation algorithm for $(k,m)$--MWCDS (with weight), where $m,k$ are two fixed integers with $m\geq k$.
 The algorithm is executed in two steps: First it finds an $m$--fold dominating set $D$.
 Then, it computes a $k$--connected subgraph $F$ containing $D$.
-To realize the second step, we design an approximation algorithm for the minimum node-weighted $k$--connected Steiner network problem (MNW$k$CSN), by implementing an approximation algorithm for the subset $k$--connected subgraph problem (SkCS).
-We prove that for unit disk graph, our algorithm for MNW$k$CSN has performance ratio $5\rho$ when $k\geq 3$ and $2.5\rho$ when $k=2$, where $\rho$ is the performance ratio for SkCS.
-Combining these two steps together, our algorithm for $(k,m)$-MWCDS has performance ratio $(\alpha+5\rho)$ when $k\geq 3$ and $(\alpha+2.5\rho)$ when $k=2$, where $\alpha$ is the performance ratio for the minimum weight $m$--fold dominating set problem.
+To realize the second step, we design an approximation algorithm for the minimum node-weighted $k$--connected Steiner network problem (MNW$k$CSN) in which the terminal set is an $m$-fold dominating set with $m\geq k$.
+By implementing an approximation algorithm for the subset $k$--connected subgraph problem (SkCS), we prove that for unit disk graphs, our algorithm for the special MNW$k$CSN problem has performance ratio $2.5k\rho$ when $k\geq 3$ and $2.5\rho$ when $k=2$, where $\rho$ is the performance ratio for SkCS.
+Combining these two steps together, our algorithm for $(k,m)$-MWCDS has performance ratio $(\alpha+2.5k\rho)$ when $k\geq 3$ and $(\alpha+2.5\rho)$ when $k=2$, where $\alpha$ is the performance ratio for the minimum weight $m$--fold dominating set problem.

-In \cite{Thomas}, Erlebach {\it et al.} obtained a $(6+\varepsilon)$--approximation for the minimum weight $2$-fold dominating set problem in unit disk graph.
-Recently, we \cite{Willson} improved this ratio to $3+\varepsilon$ for the minimum weight $m$-fold dominating set problem which is valid for any positive integer $m$.
+In \cite{Fukunage}, Fukunage obtained an $O(1)$--approximation for the minimum weight $m$-fold dominating set problem which is valid for any positive integer $m$.
 As to SkCS, the best known ratio is $\rho=O(k^{2}\log k)$ due to Nutov \cite{Nutov} when $k\geq 3$ and $\rho=2$ when $k=2$ due to Fleischer \cite{Fleischer}.
-So our algorithm has performance ratio $O(k^{2}\log k)$ for $k\geq 3$ and performance ratio $(8+\varepsilon)$ for $k=2$, which are constant for fixed integer $k$.
+So our algorithm has constant performance ratio for fixed integers $m$ and $k$ with $m\geq k$.
+Although our analysis makes use of a lot of geometry, the execution of our algorithm does not need a geometric representation of the unit disk graph on the plane.

 The remainder of this paper is organized as follows.
 Section \ref{sec2} presents the algorithm together with its performance ratio analysis.
 Section \ref{sec3} concludes the paper and proposes some future work.